Australian spy agency disrupts foreign election interference | Law-Order

 An Australian spy agency says it has disrupted a foreign government's attempt to illegally bankroll the election of candidates who are politically sympathetic or vulnerable to inducements.

-Mike Burgess, director-general of the Australian Security Intelligence Organisation, did not identify the country when he delivered his annual security threat assessment on Wednesday.
+Mike Burgess, directory-general of the Australian Security Intelligence Organisation, did not identify the country when he delivered his annual security threat assessment on Wednesday.

 He also did not say whether the targeted election was federal or state.
 Australians will vote for their national government by May.